sb8244/exq-throughput/README.md

 The Exq work processor is not running.
 This test is purely around speed of enqueueing.

+These tests are all running locally.
+Redis is not running through any type of virtualization.
+The performance would be significantly different depending on how redis is setup and the network speed between your application and redis.

 ## The Results

 ### Parallelism 1